-According to CBC News, The Ontario Lottery and Gaming Corporation said last week it is looking for a company to expands it’s online and mobile sports betting.
+The Ontario Lottery and Gaming Corporation said last week it is looking for a company to expand its online betting in Ontario.

-E-Sports has risen in popularity recently and OLG Spokesman says,
+E-sports has risen in popularity recently.
+OLG spokesman said:

-“In the last few years, (eSports) and betting on it, has surged in popularity,” Bitonti said in a statement.
-“There are hundreds of eSport tournaments events held each year, many in Ontario.”
+“In the last few years, (eSports) and betting on it has surged in popularity,” Bitonti said.
+“There are hundreds of e-sport tournament events held each year, many in Ontario.”

 The expansion will be focused on sports betting but could dive into people being able to place live bets during games, something OLG doesn’t offer.

 The OLG is expected to select a company for the project sometime in 2018.